-of the prediction errors, defined as the deviation between the predicted and the observed values of targets, with respect to the values of the predictors.
+Moreover, it is important to check if the prediction errors of the models are relevant to the values of the predictors.
+Taking the models trained with the lidar data from Lidar Complex (case 6 and case 11) as an example, Figs. 13-16 show the box plots of the prediction errors, defined as the deviation between the predicted and the observed values of targets, with respect to the values of the predictors.
 The histograms of the predictor values are plotted below the box plots correspondingly.
-The x-axes of the box plots correspond the upper bound of the respective bin in the histograms.
-For example, in Fig. 13 (a), the first box labelled with '4' means it is plotted with the prediction errors of the samples attributed to the mean wind speed range of $3 \,\mathrm{m\,s^{-1}}$ to $4 \,\mathrm{m\,s^{-1}}$.
+The x axes of the box plots correspond to the upper bound of the respective bin in the histograms.
+For example, in Fig. 13a, the first box labeled with "4" means it is plotted with the prediction errors of the samples attributed to the mean wind speed range of $3-4 \text{ m s}^{-1}$.
 To avoid accidental conclusions, there is a minimum sample size requirement of 50 for the box plots.

-The box plots indicate data within the first and the third quartiles (i.e. 25^{th} and 75^{th} percentile) and represent the main part of the data, whereas whiskers show the tails of the distributions of the data indicating extreme values.
-In Fig. 13-16, it can be observed that the boxes of the prediction errors of a and b are all quite narrow and centered around 0, indicating small prediction errors for the majority of samples.
-That the boxes are centered around 0, as well as the median and mean values (indicated as red lines and yellow crosses, respectively), means that there is no systematic error with respect to predictor values.
-In the box plots for the prediction errors of a, the ranges of boxes and whiskers do not show obvious relevance to predictor values except for small travel time and measurement separation.
-The large range of the box and whiskers of the first box in Fig. 15 (b) and that of the first box in Fig. 16 (a)) implies that the prediction of a is likely more uncertain for small travel time and measurement separation (both are related to some extent).
-The ranges of boxes and whiskers of the prediction errors of a show some relevance to the values of standard deviation, skewness, travel time, and measurement separation.
-In Fig. 13 (b), a clear trend can be observed, that the ranges of the boxes and whiskers decrease with the values of standard deviation, indicating that the prediction of a might be better for high turbulence.
-A similar trend can be observed in Fig. 14 (a), meaning that the prediction of a might be better under the circumstance of negative skewness (longer left tail) than that of positive skewness
+The box plots indicate data within the first and the third quartiles (i.e., 25th and 75th percentile) and represent the main part of the data, whereas whiskers show the tails of the distributions of the data indicating extreme values.
+In Figs. 13-16, it can be observed that the boxes of the prediction errors of a and b are all quite narrow and centered around 0, indicating small prediction errors for the majority of samples.
+The fact that the boxes are centered around 0, as well as the median and mean values (indicated as red lines and yellow crosses, respectively), means that there is no systematic error with respect to predictor values.
+In the box plots for the prediction errors of a, the ranges of boxes and whiskers do not show obvious relevance to predictor values.

+ues except for small travel time and measurement separation.
+The large range of the box and whiskers of the first box in Fig. 15b (and that of the first box in Fig. 16a) implies that the prediction of a is likely more uncertain for small travel time and measurement separation (both are related to some extent).
+The ranges of boxes and whiskers of the prediction errors of b show some relevance to the values of standard deviation, skewness, travel time, and measurement separation.
+In Fig. 13b, a clear trend can be observed: the ranges of the boxes and whiskers decrease with the values of standard deviation, indicating that the prediction of b might be better for high turbulence.
+A similar trend can be observed in Fig. 14a, meaning that the prediction of b might be better under the circumstance of negative skewness (longer left tail) than that of positive skewness (longer right tail).
+In Fig. 15b and Fig. 16a, the ranges of boxes and whiskers get larger with travel time and measurement separation, implying that the prediction errors of b increase with travel time and measurement separation.